ropensci/DataSpaceR/README.md

 |  220| NYVAC durability comparison | NYVAC\_durability | Compare durability in 4 NHP studies using NYVAC-C (vP2010) and NYVAC-KC-gp140 (ZM96) products. | ehenrich  | TRUE   |   78| c("cvd281", "cvd434", "cvd259", "cvd277") |
 |  224| cvd338                      | cvd338            | NA                                                                                             | readjk    | FALSE  |   36| cvd338                                    |

+***Note***: A group is a curated collection of participants from filtering of treatments, products, studies, or species, and it is created in DataSpace.

 ### create an instance of `cvd408`

 ``` r